 Diodes Incorporated, together with its subsidiaries (collectively, the "Company," "we" or "our") (Nasdaq: DIOD), is a leading global manufacturer and supplier of high-quality, application-specific standard products within the broad discrete, logic, analog and mixed-signal semiconductor markets.
 We serve the consumer electronics, computing, communications, industrial, and automotive markets.
 Our products include diodes, rectifiers, transistors, MOSFETs, protection devices, function-specific arrays, single gate logic, amplifiers and comparators, Hall-effect and temperature sensors, power management devices, including LED drivers, AC-DC converters and controllers, DC-DC switching and linear voltage regulators, and voltage references along with special function devices, such as USB power switches, load switches, voltage supervisors, and motor controllers.
 Our corporate headquarters and Americas' sales office are located in Plano, Texas and Milpitas, California.
 Design, marketing, and engineering centers are located in Plano; Milpitas; Taipei, Taoyuan City and Zhubei City, Taiwan; Manchester, England; and Neuhaus, Germany.
-Our wafer fabrication facilities are located in Lee's Summit, Missouri and Manchester, with an additional facility located in Shanghai, China.
+Our wafer fabrication facilities are located in Manchester, with an additional facility located in Shanghai, China.
+We are in the process of shutting down our Lee's Summit, Missouri wafer fabrication facility ("KFAB") and transferring its wafer fabrication operation to other Company-owned wafer fabrication plants and external foundries (See Note 11).
 We have assembly and test facilities located in Shanghai, Jinan, Chengdu, and Yangzhou, China, as well as in Hong Kong, Neuhaus and Taipei.
 Additional engineering, sales, warehouse, and logistics offices are located in Taipei; Hong Kong; Manchester; Shanghai; Shenzhen, China; Seongnam-si, South Korea; and Munich, Germany, with support offices throughout the world.